saitaiky/notebook/docs/docs/other/psychology/self-fulling-prophecy.md

 ---
 title: Self-fulfilling prophecy
+description: Explore the impact of beliefs on success through the self-fulfilling prophecy theory, highlighting how our thoughts shape our actions and outcomes.
+Understand the role of mindset, talent perception, and deliberate practice in achieving goals.
+keywords: self-fulfilling prophecy, beliefs and success, mindset, deliberate practice, talent perception, psychological theories
 ---

 To do something well, to achieve a goal, perhaps your beliefs play a more crucial role than the abilities you possess.
 I believe that each of you reading this article holds a goal, a dream.
 Ask yourself: Do you truly believe you can achieve it?
 Belief in oneself is often the first step toward success.